ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-an-inline-widget.md

 	// ...
 ```

-Now if you open the dropdown in the toolbar you'll see new list of placeholders to insert.
+Now if you open the dropdown in the toolbar you'll see the new list of placeholders to insert.

 {@img assets/img/tutorial-implementing-an-inline-widget-2.png Screenshot of the placeholder widgets being inserted using the dropdown.}